hugovk/pypi-tools/README.md

 ## pypi-trends.py

-pypi-trends.py is a wrapper around [pypinfo](https://github.com/ofek/pypinfo)
+`pypi-trends.py` is a wrapper around [pypinfo](https://github.com/ofek/pypinfo)
 and [pypistats](https://github.com/hugovk/pypistats) to fetch all monthly downloads from the PyPI database on Google BigQuery and save them as JSON files.

-For the examples below, data was downloaded over a few days as getting all months uses up a lot of free BigQuery quota.
+For the examples below, data was downloaded over many days as getting all months uses up a lot of free BigQuery quota.

 ## jsons2csv.py

-jsons2csv.py converts the JSON files into a single CSV file for chart-wrangling in a spreadsheet, and can generate a chart using Matplotlib.
+`jsons2csv.py` converts the JSON files into a single CSV file for chart-wrangling in a spreadsheet, and can generate a chart using Matplotlib.
+Once an image exists, it can be re-generated with `make -j4`.

 ## Examples